 - Describe the significance of integrating UD concepts in residential construction

 - Distinguish between accessibility solutions and UD solutions

-- Describe ways that design can be both functional and attractive
+- Describe ways that functional design can provide, safety, security, ease of use and comfort while being attractive and appealing

 - Identify and implement solutions for simple and complex scenarios that address various household compositions, budgets and changing needs of clients

 - Use effective marketing and communication strategies throughout the process

 - Builders, remodelers, interior designers, architects, kitchen/bath designers, developers, civil engineers